 Since arriving at UNL in 2010, I have participated in a number of course development projects and programs, and I am always on the lookout for new ways to engage students.
 In 2011 I received a grant from the Office of Undergraduate Studies at UNL to revamp my large, 100-level course, Introduction to International Relations.
 As a result of the grant, I integrated an on-line international relations simulation, called Statecraft Simulation, into the class.
 Students work in teams to manage their own countries, balancing both foreign policy and domestic political concerns.

-During the 2011-2012 academic year, I participated in UNL’s Peer Review of Teaching program during which time I worked on course development for International Law (POLS 473).
+During the 2011-2012 academic year, I participated in UNL’s Peer Review of Teaching program, for which I now serve as a mentor.
+As a participant I worked on course development for International Law (POLS 473).
 One of the features of the course was a two-week long simulation of the European Court of Human Rights.
 It was a great experience watching students transform into human rights lawyers and advocates and really brought major concepts in international law to life.
 My course development portfolio, including videos of students negotiating a settlement, is available here.

 In 2012, I received a course development grant from the Great Plains National Security Education Consortium to develop a new course, Transnational Criminal Networks: Narcotraffickers, War Criminals and Terrorists (colloquially called “Drugs and Thugs).
-This course will be offered in the political science department and count toward UNL’s National Security Studies Minor.
+This course is offered in the political science department and also counts toward UNL’s National Security Studies Minor.